-As mentioned earlier, $E{\rm C+}$ (pin 2) is the positive-sense voltage control port.
-A typical circuit using this approach is shown in Figure 15. $E{\rm C-}$ (Pin 3) should be grounded, and $E{\rm C+}$ (pin 2) driven from a low-impedance voltage source.
+As mentioned earlier, E{C^+} (pin 2) is the positive-sense voltage control port.
+A typical circuit using this approach is shown in Figure 14.
+E{C^-} (pin 3) should be grounded, and E{C^+} (pin 2) driven from a low-impedance voltage source.
 Using the opposite sense of control can sometimes save an inverter in the control path.
+In order to maintain the wafer level adjustment which minimizes THD, leave pin 4 open.